gregorykaminsky/visual_crystal/README.md

-To see all the possible keypress commands in openGL widget, got to "man_commands.txt" file or "opengl_keypress.cpp" source code file.
-To see all the possible line commands, got to "man_commands.txt" file or "line_keypress.cpp" source code file.
+# MIRABO
+A program to display and manipulate crystalline compounds.
+Accepts all *.cif and *.xyz file formats, allows for manipulation of crystal Unit Cells with a keyboard or a mouse.
+When first launched, loads a sample LCO.cif file, which displays a single Unit Cell of Lanthanum Cobalt Oxide.
+Later the program would load the last file the user worked on - saved in file mirabo_autosave.txt.
 To understand the structure of the program, got to "man_explained.txt" file.

+## Keyboard Commands
+- To see all the possible keypress commands in openGL widget, got to "man_commands.txt" file or "opengl_keypress.cpp" source code file.
+- To see all the possible line commands, got to "man_commands.txt" file or "line_keypress.cpp" source code file.

 If the openGL widget (in my program known as MyGLWidget) is active, each key on the keyboard is a command.
 To know how each command operates, go to line input widget (LineEdit widget) and type: man <key>
 For example: